CompVis/invariances/README.md

 the download progress displayed in the terminal running the streamlit command.
 Note that the demonstration scripts are highly customizable, and you can add your own images into `data/custom`.

-### Feature Visualization
-To run a interactive demo that allows to visualize representations and their invariances of AlexNet, run
+Run the demos with

 ```
 streamlit run invariances/demo.py
 ```

+You can then select between the following demos:

-### Adversarial Attacks
+- Visualization of Adversarial Attacks
-coming soon
+- Visualization of Network Representations
+- Revealing Texture Bias
+- Visualizing Invariances from a Video
+- Image Mixing

+## Training

-## Data
+### Data
 If not present on your disk, all required datasets (*ImageNet*, *AnimalFaces* and *ImageNetAnimals*) will be downloaded and prepared automatically.
 The data processing and loading rely on the [autoencoders](https://github.com/edflow/autoencoders) package and are described in more detail